A Idioms

 attract (someone's) attention

-The strange behavior of the man attracted the attention of the police.
+The strange behavior of the man attracted the policeman's attention.

 augur well for (someone or something)